Western imperialism in Asia: Japan

 Taiwan, ceded by Qing dynasty China, became the first Japanese colony.
 In 1899, Japan won agreements from the great powers' to abandon extraterritoriality for their citizens, and an alliance with the United Kingdom established it in 1902 as an international power.
 Its spectacular defeat of Russia's navy in 1905 gave it the southern half of the island of Sakhalin; exclusive Japanese influence over Korea (propinquity); the former Russian lease of the Liaodong Peninsula with Port Arthur (Lüshunkou); and extensive rights in Manchuria (see the Russo-Japanese War).

-The Empire of Japan and the Joseon Dynasty in Korea formed bilateral diplomatic relations in 1876.
+The Empire of Japan and the Joseon dynasty in Korea formed bilateral diplomatic relations in 1876.
 China lost its suzerainty of Korea after defeat in the Sino-Japanese War in 1894.
 Russia also lost influence on the Korean peninsula with the Treaty of Portsmouth as a result of the Russo-Japanese war in 1904.
-The Joseon Dynasty became increasingly dependent on Japan.
+The Joseon dynasty became increasingly dependent on Japan.
 Korea became a protectorate of Japan with the Japan–Korea Treaty of 1905.
 Korea was then de jure annexed to Japan with the Japan–Korea Treaty of 1910.

 Japan was now one of the most powerful forces in the Far East, and in 1914, it entered World War I on the side of the Allies, seizing German-occupied Kiaochow and subsequently demanding Chinese acceptance of Japanese political influence and territorial acquisitions (Twenty-One Demands, 1915).
 Mass protests in Peking in 1919 which sparked widespread Chinese nationalism, coupled with Allied (and particularly U.S.) opinion led to Japan's abandonment of most of the demands and Kiaochow's 1922 return to China.
 Japan received the German territory from the Treaty of Versailles.

 Tensions with China increased over the 1920s, and in 1931 Japanese Kwantung Army based in Manchuria seized control of the region without admission from Tokyo.
 Intermittent conflict with China led to full-scale war in mid-1937, drawing Japan toward an overambitious bid for Asian hegemony (Greater East Asia Co-Prosperity Sphere), which ultimately led to defeat and the loss of all its overseas territories after World War II (see Japanese expansionism and Japanese nationalism).

 After World War II

-Decolonisation and the rise of nationalism in Asia
+Decolonization and the rise of nationalism in Asia

 In the aftermath of World War II, European colonies, controlling more than one billion people throughout the world, still ruled most of the Middle East, South East Asia, and the Indian Subcontinent.
 However, the image of European pre-eminence was shattered by the wartime Japanese occupations of large portions of British, French, and Dutch territories in the Pacific.
 The destabilisation of European rule led to the rapid growth of nationalist movements in Asia—especially in Indonesia, Malaya, Burma, and French Indochina (Vietnam, Cambodia, and Laos).

 The war, however, only accelerated forces already in existence undermining Western imperialism in Asia.
 Throughout the colonial world, the processes of urbanisation and capitalist investment created professional merchant classes that emerged as new Westernised elites.
 While imbued with Western political and economic ideas, these classes increasingly grew to resent their unequal status under European rule.